bsmg/beat-saber-community-wiki/support.md

 * If you installed mods manually, you included all the files from the download and put them in the correct folders.
 # 2. Game has issues after installing mods
 ### 2.1 GetThreadContext Failed Error
 If a window pops up saying `GetThreadContext Failed` and/or you hear a Windows error sound, you may have software on your PC that's breaking Beat Saber mods.
-Many third-party anti-cheat software like ESEA and FaceIt Anti-Cheat disrupt BSIPA from applying mods to Beat Saber, even when not running.
-Some Anti-Virus software exhibit similar behavior.
+Many third-party anti-cheat software like ESEA and FaceIt disrupt BSIPA from applying mods to Beat Saber, even when not running.
+Some Anti-Virus software also exhibit similar behavior.

 We're working on a more permanent solution, but at the moment you need to do the following steps:
 1. Uninstall the anti-cheat software